vg-json-data/sm-json-data/strats.md

 }
 ```

-### Come In Charging
+### Come In Shinecharging

-A `comeInCharging` entrance condition represents the need for Samus to run into the room with enough space to complete a shinecharge.
+A `comeInShinecharging` entrance condition represents the need for Samus to run into the room with enough space to complete a shinecharge.
 It has the following properties:

 * _length:_ The number of tiles in the runway in this room that can be used to help complete the shinecharge.
 This length should not include any tiles that Samus skips over through the transition (e.g. door transition tiles and door shell tiles).
 * _openEnd:_ Any runway that is used to gain momentum has two ends (although in this case one of those ends is always a door transition).
 An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
 Since those offer a bit more room, this property indicates the number of open ends that are available for charging (0 or 1).